PLEASE READ CAREFULLY:

 11. Let the swabs air dry for up to one hour.We recommend using a short glass and placing the oral swab cotton side up inside of the glass to allow it to dry.
 Make sure that swabs from different test participants do not at any point come into contact.

-12. Repeat until you have used two (2) swabs per cheek for a total of four (4) swabs collected per person.
+12. Repeat until you have used one (1) swabs per cheek for a total of two (2) swabs collected per person.

 13. Place the dry swabs directly into one collection envelope.
 Each person MUST have their own envelope.
 DO NOT combine samples into the same collection envelope.